armarmgc/datastruct-proj/ap/mcq1.markdown

 ```
 A) The largest value in the two-dimensional array
 B) The smallest value in the two-dimensional array
-C) The row index of an element with the largest value in the two-dimensional array (Wrong answer)
+C) The row index of an element with the largest value in the two-dimensional array (Wrong Answer)
 D) The row index of an element with the smallest value in the two-dimensional array
 E) The column index of an element with the largest value in the two-dimensional array (Correct Answer)
 ```